willgarcia/kubernetes/ex1-starting-kubernetes.md

+# First Kubernetes cluster

-* 1. Create a script `src/start_kubernetes.sh` to automate this installation
+## 1. Create a script `src/start_kubernetes.sh` to automate this installation

 ```
 docker stop $(docker ps -a -q)